 LONLP_5638220261.jpgKimpton Fitzroy Hotel in Bloomsbury

 A book lover's tour is bound to make you hungry, so how about a literature themed afternoon tea on your travels?
-Experience an Alice Wonderland style Mad Hatter’s Tea Party at Sanderson London, a hotel in the West End; enjoy an official Peter Rabbit Afternoon Tea at the Dilly Hotel on Piccadilly, which brings to life the classic story by author Beatrix Potter, or indulge in a Romeo and Juliet themed afternoon tea at The Swan restaurant at Shakespeare’s Globe.
+Experience an Alice Wonderland style Mad Hatter’s Tea Party at Sanderson London, a hotel in the West End; enjoy a Charlie & The Chocolate Factory Afternoon Tea inspired by Roald Dahl's classic story at One Aldwych in the heart of Covent Garden, or indulge in a Much Ado About Tea Shakespeare-themed afternoon tea at The Swan restaurant at Shakespeare’s Globe.

 sherlock-g2a5a19a4c_1920.jpgA Sherlock Holmes themed pub in London